Relative p-adic Hodge theory: Foundations: Perfect rings and strict p -rings

 \begin{lemma} For $R$ a perfect $\Fp$-algebra, any $S \in \FEt(R)$ is also perfect. \end{lemma} \begin{proof} Since $S$ is \'etale over the reduced ring $R$, it is also reduced \cite[Proposition~17.5.7]{ega4-4}; hence $\overline{\varphi}: S \to S$ is injective.
 Since $\Omega_{S/R} = 0$ by \cite[Proposition~17.2.1]{ega4-4}, $S$ is generated over $R$ by $S^p$ by \cite[Proposition~0.21.1.7]{ega4-1}.
 Combining this with the surjectivity of $\overline{\varphi}: R \to R$ yields surjectivity of $\overline{\varphi}:S \to S$.
 Hence $S$ is perfect, as desired. \end{proof}

 The study of perfect uniform Banach $\Fp$-algebras is greatly simplified by the following observations.
 For some related results in characteristic 0, see \S\ref{subsec:perfectoid2}. \begin{remark} Let $R,S,T$ be perfect uniform Banach $\Fp$-algebras. \begin{enumerate} \item[(a)] Any strict homomorphism $f: R \to S$ is almost optimal (but not necessarily optimal). \item[(b)] If $f_1, f_2: R \to S$ are homomorphisms such that $f_1 - f_2$ is strict, then $f_1 - f_2$ is almost optimal. \item[(c)] For any bounded homomorphisms $T \to R$, $T \to S$, the completed tensor product $R \widehat{\otimes}_T S$ is again a perfect uniform Banach $\Fp$-algebra.
-(By contrast, the completed tensor product of uniform Banach rings is not guaranteed to be uniform in general.) \end{enumerate} The proofs are all similar, so we only describe (a) in detail.
+(By contrast, the completed tensor product of uniform Banach rings is not guaranteed to be uniform in general.) \item[(d)] If $I$ is a closed and perfect ideal of $R$, then $R/I$ is also a perfect and uniform $\Fp$-algebra. \end{enumerate} The proofs of (a)--(c) are all similar, so we only describe (a) in detail.
 Choose $c>0$ such that every $x \in \image(f)$ lifts to some $y \in R$ with $|y| \leq c |x|$.
 For any positive integer $n$, $x^{p^n}$ then lifts to some $y_n \in R$ with $|y_n| \leq c |x^{p^n}|$; we may then lift $x$ to $y_n^{p^{-n}}$ and note that

-Since $c^{p^{-n}}$ can be made arbitrarily close to 1, this proves the claim. \end{remark}
+Since $c^{p^{-n}}$ can be made arbitrarily close to 1, this proves the claim.

-For perfect uniform Banach $\Fp$-algebras, we have the following refinement of Lemma~\ref{L:rational is affinoid}. \begin{remark} Let $R$ be a perfect uniform Banach $\Fp$-algebra, choose $f_1,\dots,f_n,g \in R$ generating the unit ideal and $p_1,\dots,p_n> 0$, and consider the rational subdomain